Am I Alcoholic?

 If you answered “yes” to more than 8 questions, you may have a serious level of alcohol-related problems requiring immediate attention and possible treatment.
 You should seek professional guidance.

 If you or a loved one is struggling with a substance abuse problem or addiction, there is hope and help.
-I invite you to call me for a free 15-minute phone consultation to discuss your specific situation and to answer any questions you may have about a substance abuse assessment or evaluation, addiction counseling and my practice.
+I invite you to call our office located in Houston and Dripping Springs, TX for a free 15-minute phone consultation.
+We’re happy to discuss your specific situation and to answer any questions you may have about this alcohol assessment or evaluations, addiction counseling and our practice.